 You could also try what street photographers call “The fishing technique”.
 This is where you have identified an interesting backdrop and wait around for a subject to enter the frame.
 Be prepared to have a lot of patience for this, it could be a long wait.

+If you want to shoot with smaller apertures, to make sure that your image is sharp boost your camera’s ISO above 1600.
 Don’t worry about noise, especially if you shoot black and white.
-Grain held within street photography can actually enhance the mood and atmosphere – it can provide a gritty, raw urban edge.
+The grainy look on street photography can actually enhance the mood and atmosphere – it can provide a gritty, raw urban edge.

 There are several students on our course who excel in this area of photography; you can see how each of their shots holds their own unique and individual style.
 This genre really is totally diverse.

-Here are a few images and thoughts shared by our students: We hope they inspire you as much as they have us!
-Click on their names to see more.
+Here are a few images and thoughts shared by our students to the iPhotography gallery: we hope they inspire you as much as they have us!

 “I simply observe”